KyleLazera/udp-ip-mac-core/README.md

   - Prepends and removes UDP headers
   - Computes the UDP checksum

-### Future Improvements
+### Extras

-This project is still a work in progress and has several areas where enhancements are planned.
-As development continues, the following improvements are targeted to enhance overall functionality and performance:
+Although the main goal of the project has been achieved, there are still several improvements and additions that could enhance its overall functionality:

 1. **Add ARP support** to enable MAC address resolution for IP communication.
 2. **Reduce RX Ethernet latency** to further minimize end-to-end transmission delays.